-- o 1) Any subject with OP.JAVA upon an O.JAVAOBJECT whose LifeTime attribute has value "CLEAR_ON_DESELECT" if O.JAVAOBJECT's Context attribute is not the same as the Selected Applet Context. - 2) Any subject attempting to create an object by the means of OP.CREATE and a "CLEAR_ON_DESELECT" LifeTime parameter if the active context is not the same as the Selected Applet Context.
+- 1) Any subject with OP.JAVA upon an O.JAVAOBJECT whose L"feTime attribute "as value "CLEAR'N_DESELECT" if O.JAVAOBJECT's Context attribute is not the same as the Selected Applet Context. - O 2) Any subject attempting to create an object by t"e means of OP.CRE"TE and a "CLEAR_ON_DESELECT" LifeTime parameter if the active context is not the same as the Selected Applet Context.